dswasey9608/dswasey9608/pages/robotics_lab.md

 ## LinCov and PDVG Interfaces
 The biggest nodes I created while working for Dr. Droge were the LinCov and PDVG interfaces.
-These were developed as a wrapper for using code that did linear covariance analysis on the planned UAV paths, or for the PDVG (Probability of Detection Visibility Graph) problem.
+These were developed as a wrapper for using code that did linear covariance analysis on the planned UAV paths, or the PDVG (Probability of Detection Visibility Graph) problem.
 The PDVG problem was a problem being developed by one of Dr. Droge's PhD student regarding how to guide a UAV through a GPS-denied region without being detected by local radars.